amcss/attribute-module-specification/README.md

 The syntax for attributes follows a similar concept to Suit & BEM, with lower-camel-case names for Traits and upper-camel-case (or Pascal case) for Modules, joined by a hyphen to represent parent-child relationships.

+Note: HTML attribute names are not case sensitive, so capitalisation is purely for readability of the HTML markup.

 ### Values

 Values are space-separated, like classes, but have a wider range of permitted characters.
 This is one area where AM provides you extra flexibility, so feel free to experiment.